 My outside interests at this time include serving as the Illinois State Contact for the Fully Informed Jury Association (FIJA.org), legal researcher (many caffeine-laden hours at St. Louis University Law Library), public speaking, private assistance of counsel, IT professional, not to mention consummate seditionist and bombastic iconoclast.
 I have assisted people with their appearances in court when facing mainly misdemeanor/traffic issues.
 I have had judges attempt to engage me when I was not a party to the case at bar, but personally and privately assisting the individual who requested my assistance in presenting themselves in court and preparing pleadings and motions.
 I„ve been threatened with contempt of court and jail for standing beside the individual requesting my assistance.
 I have never been fined, jailed, or suffered any other penalty as a result.
 The judges have backed down every time.
 All they have on their side is intimidation, deceit, threats, and unjust force.
 When challenged, they are left with either showing their tyranny for all to see, or retreating back to a position of hostile acquiescence.

 If I am to assign a label to myself; one that is identifiable by the masses, albeit not understood, it would be that I am an Anarchist; where some would say I am also an Agorist or Voluntaryist.
 No, I do not promote destruction of property, capricious acts which result in harm to others.
 I am busy defining my own Anarchistic philosophy.
 The basic tenets of my philosophy are that there is no external authority superior to the individual.
 Each individual is in full control of doing what they please, even if such actions result in harm to themselves.
 There can be no external restraint or compulsion which acts in a way contrary to the conscience of the individual upon which it is exercised.
 For this condition to exist, several preconditions must be met.
 As with the absence of external authority, the Anarchist cannot advocate or exercise such force.
 The state of Anarchy must exist in an equitable state where being subject to no external authority also binds them to not exercise authority over others.
-Every individual is presumed to be in full possession of their natural rights by virtue of their Creator.
-Whether they aver to such a Creator is inconsequential, for the presumption acts only upon the penumbra of a higher authority which cannot be breached by the Anarchist.
+Every individual is presumed to be in full possession of their natural rights.
 The beliefs of the Anarchist preclude him from acting contrarily against other individuals.